By now, I’ve seen many examples of bad toilets, to know this is one of my least favorite subjects about India.

 This multi-squatter was the second public john I tried to use in Dharamsala.. and it was pay-for-use.
 The first one was free and should’ve made this list, because it consisted of a stairway to a dark basement and the smell hit me so violently, that my eyes began to water and I seriously couldn’t take another step further.

-… which is another reason I avoid leaving my bag on the ground when I wait.
+I mean … a lot.
+Virtually anywhere and in extreme cases,… everywhere…. which is another reason I avoid leaving my luggage on the ground when I wait for a bus.

-Free vs Paid Public Restrooms: Would rather Pee for Free or Pay to Pee?
+Paid Public Restrooms: Pee for Free or Pay to Pee?

 Only when I started traveling abroad did I encounter paid public restrooms.
 As to date, I’ve experienced paid toilets in Europe, India and Thailand and in many cases, I’ve found the paid bathrooms to be better than free public toilets.
 Usually, there’s an attendant that sits outside and collects money.
 The prices range but they’re usually under 1/2 a dollar.